Contactless cavity sensing of superfluid stiffness in atomically thin 4Hb-TaS$_2$: End Matter: Circuit Model

 With $R_m$, $L_m$, $G_m$, and $C_m$ determined for all $n+1$ segments, we can use Eq.~\ref{eq:Z_input_finite_line} iteratively to obtain the input impedance of the resonator, $Z_{\text{in}, n}$, as a function of $f$.
-In addition to $\sigma$, we introduce two more free parameters in this calculation (Fig.~\ref{Fig_3}).
-The first is a load resistance $Z_{\text{load}}$ before segment 0, which we use to account for the background losses in the system.
-The second is the length of the last segment $d_n$, which is not precisely known because of the meandering design and the coupling structure to the throughline in addition to fabrication uncertainties.
-For a given set of $\sigma_1$, $\sigma_2$, $Z_{\text{load}}$, and $d_n$ in the physically relevant range, the calculated $|Z_{\text{in},n}(f)|$ near its resonance can be well fit (see Fig.~\ref{Fig_3}(d) for example) using the expression of a parallel-RLC resonator~\cite{pozar_microwave_2011}:
+In addition to $\sigma$, we introduce two more free parameters in this calculation.
+The first is a load resistance $Z_{\text{load}}$ before segment 0 (Fig.~\ref{Fig_Circuit}(b)), which we use to account for the background loss in the system.
+The second is the length of the last segment $d_n$ (Fig.~\ref{Fig_Circuit}(a)), which is not precisely known because of the meandering design and the coupling structure to the feedline in addition to fabrication uncertainties.
+For a given set of $\sigma_1$, $\sigma_2$, $Z_{\text{load}}$, and $d_n$ in the physically relevant range, the calculated $|Z_{\text{in},n}(f)|$ near its resonance can be well fit (see Fig.~\ref{Fig_Circuit}(d) for example) using the expression of a parallel-RLC resonator~\cite{pozar_microwave_2011}:

 $f_0'$ and $\kappa'$ can thus be obtained from the fitting parameters $R'$, $L'$, and $C'$ as the following:

 This completes the numerical mapping between $(f_0', \kappa')$ and $(\sigma_1, \sigma_2)$ at given $Z_{\text{load}}$ and $d_n$.
 We have verified that in the large-$\sigma$ regime where cavity perturbation theory applies, our circuit model produces results consistent with the theory.